Today maca root is crossing over from a healthy nutritional food to a beauty category!

 Popularity and health benefits of maca reached also the beauty houses and the fastest started to spend more time developing healthy products from which you as a consumer can actually benefit from.

-From a food, rich in fatty acids, amino acids and essential minerals and vitamins, to a valuable cosmetic products only for men!
+From a food, rich in fatty acids, amino acids and essential minerals and vitamins, to valuable cosmetic products only for men!

 Within the beauty category, Maca root first emerged in 2002, in hair care products such as shampoo and conditioner.